-EPSI is a membership-based networking organisation within Europe that focuses on innovation in the areas of physical activity related to sport, leisure and health.
-EPSI strives for a more innovation-friendly environment for the EU sports industry, in order to stimulate technological innovation and to set up businesses with a focus on innovative technology
+EPSI is a membership-based networking organisation within Europe that focuses on innovation in the areas of physical activity related to sport, vitality, health and environment.
+EPSI strives for more innovation-friendly conditions for the EU sports ecosystem, in order to stimulate technological innovation and to set up businesses with a focus on innovative technology.

 Be part of the EPSI Network

 Are you interested in discovering the EPSI Platform?
 Read more about us and discover the most frequent asked questions about the European Platform for Sport Innovation.